Anomalous Coronary Artery (ACA)

 How is ACA diagnosed?

 The physician will perform a physical examination, listening to the heart and lungs, and make other observations that help in the diagnosis.
-Other tests that may be performed to help with the diagnosis include the following:
+Diagnostic testing for congenital heart disease varies by the child's age, clinical condition, and institutional preferences.
+Some tests that may be recommended include the following:

 - chest X-ray - a diagnostic test which uses invisible X-ray beams to produce images of internal tissues, bones, and organs onto film.
 There may be changes that take place in the lungs due to extra blood flow that can be seen on an X-ray.